jillesvangurp/rankquest-studio/README.md

 **Expected Reciprocal Rank** accounts for varying degrees of relevance among the results and ranks high rated results lower if they are ranked lower.
 **Discounted Cumulative Gain** evaluates the overall value of the search results based on their rankings and relevance.
-Finally, **Normalized Discounted Cumulative Gain**, provides a normalized score of DCG between 0 1nd 1 to make it easier to compare measurements.
+Finally, **Normalized Discounted Cumulative Gain**, provides a normalized score of DCG between 0 and 1 to make it easier to compare measurements.

 You can customize these metrics for your search configuration.
 For example, you might have